Advising Guides and Handouts

 UCF offers a wide variety of majors.
 Check out the Undergraduate Catalog for degree information for all majors at UCF.

 This resource helps you connect majors with careers.
 Includes common career areas, typical employers and strategies designed to maximize career opportunities.
-It also includes a list of websites that provide information about majors and careers.

 Access the site for free through UCF Career Services.
 Under Students – Discover – What Can I Do With This Major?